 Despite our best efforts we do, sometimes, receive complaints from our members when they have not been satisfied with scheme decisions.
-Members have the right to ask for scheme decisions to be looked at again under the formal complaints procedure and also they have the right to use the procedure if a decision should, but has not been made by their employer or the fund.
+Members have the right to ask for scheme decisions to be looked at again under the formal complaints procedure and they also have the right to use the procedure if a decision should, but has not been made by their employer or the fund.
 The complaint procedure's official name is the internal dispute resolution procedure (IDRP) and the procedure is outlined in regulation 72 of the LGPS Regulations 2013.
-A scheme member, pensioner, deferred pensioner or potential beneficiary can all make an appeal under the IDRP procedure.
+An active scheme member, pensioner, deferred pensioner or potential beneficiary can all make an appeal under the IDRP procedure.

 There are two stages to IDRP, with the first stage of the dispute going to the body that made the original decision, requesting a review of that decision.
 If a member is dissatisfied with the outcome of the stage 1 decision, they may apply to the administering authority for a review at stage 2 of the IDRP within six months of the stage 1 decision.
-If, after the stage 2 decision, the member or beneficiary is still dissatisfied, they can contact The Pensions Advisory Service (TPAS) and ask for their assistance.
-Where the complaint or dispute cannot be resolved after the intervention of TPAS, the member or beneficiary has three years in which to contact the Pensions Ombudsman who can investigate any type of complaint about a member's or beneficiary's pension, but they must have been through stages 1 and 2 of the IDRP before they contact the Ombudsman.
+If, after the stage 2 decision, the member or beneficiary is still dissatisfied, they can contact The Pensions Ombudsman.
+The member or beneficiary has three years in which to apply to The Pensions Ombudsman who can investigate any type of complaint about a member's or beneficiary's pension.
+The member or beneficiary must have been through stages 1 and 2 of the IDRP before they contact the Ombudsman.
 Fortunately such instances are few and far between.